mcovalt/ConjugateGradients.jl/README.md

 # ConjugateGradients.jl

 `ConjugateGradients.jl` is a flexible, non-allocating Julia implementation of the conjugate gradient and biconjugate gradient stabilized methods.
-This module is compatible with [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).

 ## Requirements